box/developer.box.com/content/guides/getting-started/publish-app.md

 To publish your app:

-1. Open the **dev console**.
+1. Open the **Dev Console**.
 2. Select the application you want to publish.
 3. Go to the **App Center** tab and submit your app.

 This action gives you access to the marketing section of the application, where you need to add the following app information:

-- **General APP Info** - choose correct categories and platforms for your application to make it easier to find in the App Center,
+- **General App Info** - choose correct categories and platforms for your application to make it easier to find in the App Center,
 - **App Description** - make sure it contains all information about your application that the customers may find useful,
-  - **Short Description** appears next to your app logo, together with your app name; **Long Description** is what the users see after they select your app to view its details.
+  - **Short Description** appears next to your app logo, together with your app name;
+  - **Long Description** is what the users see after they select your app to view its details.
 You can add clickable links to the long description.

 <Message type='notice'>

-Specific guidelines for screenshots and logos are provided in the dev console.
+Specific guidelines for screenshots and logos are provided in the Dev Console.

 </Message>